OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_to_design_system_or_engine.md

 - `transform_component`
 - `mover_component`

 components.
-The scheduler can now look for those components in other engines and determine based on the .`write` field how to schedule it efficient.
+The scheduler can now look for those components in other engines and determine based on the .`write` field how to schedule it efficiently.

 In this example the scheduler can schedule any engine that writes to the keyboard and the movement component that the same time as this engine if they do not write to the transform and mover component!

 ## What is next?

 More details on writing your own system or engine is explained in the next chapter